CollectionBuilder/collectionbuilder.github.io/_posts/2024-07-02-june-roundup.md

 **Upcoming events:**

 Nothing right now.
-CollectionBuilder Monthly Meetups</span> will start up more regularly during the academic year.
+CollectionBuilder Monthly Meetups will start up more regularly during the academic year.

 **Get Involved / Connect with Us**

 Below are some ways to stay connected with the CollectionBuilder community:

 * [Join our Slack channel](https://forms.gle/GVb7STSWyq2tto3NA)
 * Post questions on our[ GitHub Discussion Board](https://github.com/orgs/CollectionBuilder/discussions)

 Questions?
-Email us at <span style="text-decoration:underline;">collectionbuilder.team@gmail.com</span>
+Email us at <collectionbuilder.team@gmail.com>
 -The CollectionBuilder Team